 About Boosting Wages for U.S. Workers in the New Economy

-This webinar draws from Fine and Round’s essay, “Strategic enforcement and co-enforcement of U.S. labor standards are needed to protect workers through the coronavirus recession,” which was co-authored with Daniel Galvin and Hana Shepherd and appeared in Equitable Growth’s new book, Boosting Wages for U.S. Workers in the New Economy.
+This webinar drew from Fine, Galvin, and Round’s essay, “Strategic enforcement and co-enforcement of U.S. labor standards are needed to protect workers through the coronavirus recession,” which was co-authored with Hana Shepherd and appeared in Equitable Growth’s new book, Boosting Wages for U.S. Workers in the New Economy.
 The book features 10 essays by leading scholars on policies to raise wages by addressing underlying structures and dynamics in our economy.
 The essays—developed in partnership with the Institute for Research on Labor and Employment at the University of California, Berkeley and with funding from the Bernard and Anne Spitzer Charitable Trust—guide policymakers on how to deliver broadly shared economic prosperity by making wages a key outcome to structural economic policy at the federal and state levels.

 Please direct questions related to event content to Labor Market Policy Analyst Kathryn Zickuhr.